nginxinc/nginx-amplify-doc/amplify-guide.md

   ```
   Type:        counter, integer
   Description: Number of unsuccessful attempts to communicate with upstream servers, and
-               number of times upstream servers became unavailable for client requests.
+               how many times upstream servers became unavailable for client requests.
   Source:      NGINX Plus extended status
   ```